Keith Stewart, Baron Stewart of Dirleton

 Keith Douglas Stewart, Baron Stewart of Dirleton KC (born 31 October 1965) is a British lawyer who specialises in criminal law.
-He was appointed Advocate General for Scotland on 15 October 2020, succeeding Lord Keen of Elie who resigned over United Kingdom Internal Market Bill.
+He was appointed Advocate General for Scotland on 15 October 2020, succeeding Lord Keen of Elie who resigned over the United Kingdom Internal Market Bill.

 Early life

 Lord Stewart attended Dirleton Primary School and George Heriot's School before attaining a degree in English at Keble College, Oxford.
-He received his LLB in the University of Edinburgh and his diploma in the University of Strathclyde.
+He received his LLB from the University of Edinburgh and his diploma from the University of Strathclyde.

 He was called to the bar in 1993 and was appointed Queen's Counsel in 2011.

 Advocate General for Scotland

 Stewart was appointed Advocate General for Scotland on 15 October 2020 after the position had been vacant for a month.
 He was created Baron Stewart of Dirleton, of Dirleton in the County of East Lothian, on 6 November 2020, and was introduced to the House of Lords on 9 November 2020.